robertsonc2-stack/Uzi-Discord-Bot-Patchs2.0/README.md

 ### Uzi Doorman
 A worker drone with a mysterious past, often questioning her existence and showing determination.

-### SD-N
-A disassembly drone focused on mission completion, with a serious and tactical personality.

-### SD-V
-A combat-oriented drone with violent tendencies but professional demeanor.

 ## Web Dashboard
 Access the web dashboard at `http://localhost:3000` when running the server.
 The dashboard shows: